GopinathanB/ddp-slidify/index.md

 1. The Shiny app is available at <https://gb-ddp.shinyapps.io/ddp-shiny>.
 2. The code for the Shiny app is available at <https://github.com/GopinathanB/ddp-shiny>.
 3. The help documentation for the Shiny app is accessible from within the app itself.
 It can also be accessed at <https://gb-ddp.shinyapps.io/ddp-shiny/ddp-help-documentation.html>.
-4. The code for the slidify project (that produced this presentation) is available at <https://github.com/GopinathanB/ddp-slidify>.
+4. The code for the slidify project (that produced this presentation) is available at <https://github.com/GopinathanB/ddp-slidify/tree/gh-pages>.
+5. This presentation is available on GitHub Pages at <https://gopinathanb.github.io/ddp-slidify/index.html>.